AnthonyTechnologies/python-styleguide/syntax.md

 ### 2.17 Default Iterators and Operators
 Use default iterators and operators for types that support them, like lists, dictionaries, and files.
 The built-in types define iterator methods, too.
-Prefer these methods to methods that return lists, except that you should not mutate a container while iterating over it.
+Prefer these methods to methods that return lists, except that a container should not be mutated while iterating over it.

 Examples: